 Okay, this is probably the step that all of you have been waiting for.
 If you want to start a WordPress blog on Bluehost then continue reading.

-- You will want to click the “One Click Install” button.
+- Click the “One Click Install” button.

 - Then, click on the WordPress icon on the next page located under “Blogs.”